 How Miles Szkoda Runs Webinars from His Dining Room Table

 But what about background noise with loud pets?
-Simple: Miles creatively deployed baby gates to keep his dogs out of the room and a note taped to the back of his computer tells his family that he’s on a live program — blissful silence!
+Simple: Miles deploys baby gates to keep dogs out and a note taped to the back of his computer to tell his family that he’s on a live program — blissful silence!

 How Danielle Gilstrap Makes Her Virtual Life Look Glamorous